avanisindhav/react-redux-typescript/README.md

 3. FETCH_TODOS is hardcorded
 4. dispatch is generic so we can use in better way by providing more info which kind of args it should allow

-## 8. Add type for response from axios and the remove hardcorded actionTypes
+## 8. Add type for response from axios and the remove hardcorded ActionTypes

-- add file named actionTypes.ts in actions folder add below code
+- add file named ActionTypes.ts in actions folder add below code

 ```
-export enum actionTypes {
+export enum ActionTypes {
   fetchTodos,
 }
 ```